 - Set up child-friendly filters to limit what apps, games, and movies they can download, and also apply safe searches in Chrome.

 Family Link only works for under-13s.
 When your child turns 13, they’ll be able to take control of their own account, so you might need to start using some of the other options below.
+For a nice guide, check out how to protect your child’s Android phone with Google Family Link.

 2. Play Store Parental Controls